 Marquis reagent drug test

-Marquis drug test kits come with a vial of testing fluid, a color chart to help with the interpretation of results and a reusable vial for actual testing.
+Marquis drug test kits come with a vial of testing fluid, a color chart to help with the interpretation of results, and a reusable vial for actual testing.
 You can also use a white ceramic plate instead of the provided testing vial.
 That way, you will find the results easier to interpret.

-You have to bear in mind that drug testing is not exact science.
+You have to bear in mind that drug testing is not an exact science.
 It can in fact be quite messy and the results can be influenced by sample impurities and a number of other factors.